KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **By:** jamberry\#7142

-Tested using an A5 Bennett's burst.
+Tested using an A5 Bennett's Burst.
-Damage with 3ESF: 947 non-crit
+Damage with 3ESF: 947 non-CRIT
-Damage with 4ESF, added piece has DEF and HP stats only: 1257 non-crit
+Damage with 4ESF, added piece has DEF and HP stats only: 1257 non-CRIT
 Expected ratio: (1+.07)/(1+.07+.25\* 1.40)= .75
 Actual ratio: 947/1257=.75
 [Video for 3ESF](https://youtu.be/eSz3Cabe6Vs)